ZachBowyer/data-512-common_analysis/README.md

     1. ./Images/FireOccurenceHistogram.png - See ./Reports/CommonAnalysisReflections.pdf
     2. ./Images/AcresTimeSeries.png - See ./Reports/CommonAnalysisReflections.pdf
     3. ./Images/SmokeAndAQITimeSeries.png - See ./Reports/CommonAnalysisReflections.pdf
+    4. ./Images/AQI_measurements.png - Used in this readme, see appropriate section
+    5. ./Images/ExtraCostsFromEDVisits.png - Used in this readme, see appropriate section
+    6. ./Images/Healthcare_education_socialwork_count.pmg  - Used in this readme, see appropriate section
+    7. ./Images/LeavenworthMap.png - Used in this readme, see appropriate section
+    8. ./Images/OldAgeDependencyRation.png - Used in this readme, see appropriate section
+    9. ./Images/PopulationProjections.png - Used in this readme, see appropriate section
+    10. ./Images/ProjectedSmokeEstimates.png - Used in this readme, see appropriate section
 ```

 ```
 ./Reports/
     1. ./Reports/CommonAnalysisReflections.docx - Written report on reflections for part 1 of the project
     2. ./Reports/CommonAnalysisReflections.pdf - Written report on reflections for part 1 of the project
+    3. ./Reports/ExtensionPlanReport.pdf - Written report on proposed extension to the work done in CommonAnalysis.ipynb
+    4. ./Reports/Presentation.pptx - Powerpoint presentation on completed project given in class on 12/4/2023
+    5. ./Reports/FinalReport.docx - Final report of all completed work
 ```

 ```